Gustavus Myers: Legacy

+Myers has been associated with the muckraking era of US literature, somewhat erroneously, since his work was not journalistic, did not aim at popular magazine publication, and took a scholarly, investigative and documentary approach to its subjects.

-Myers' papers are housed at the American Heritage Center of the University of Wyoming at Laramie.
+His papers are housed at the American Heritage Center of the University of Wyoming at Laramie.
 Included in the 2.5 cuft of archival material are photographs of Myers and the manuscripts of two unpublished non-fiction books.
 A finding aid is available on site.

 The Gustavus Myers Center for the Study of Bigotry and Human Rights existed from 1984 to 2009.
-Founded by an English professor, it took its name in inspiration from Myer's final work.
+Founded by James R. Bennett (born 1932), a professor of English at the University of Arkansas, it took its name in inspiration from Myer's final work.
 The center was most known for the Gustavus Myers Outstanding Book Award, ten of which were given out each year for books which were judged to be "outstanding in helping shed light on bigotry in America."